cross-language-cpp/djinni-generator/README.md

 - Python implementation of types
 - C++/CLI implementation of types
 - C++ code to convert between C++ and Java over JNI
+- C++ code to serialize/deserialize types to/from JSON
 - Objective-C++ code to convert between C++ and Objective-C
 - Python and C code to convert between C++ and Python over CFFI
 - C++/CLI code to convert between C++ and C#